kunalsaxena/1mr-hiring/2023-SE-Intern/Assignment.md

   5. Show a change in Work Experience background color to light blue if the user selects light blue from the input.

 - Create a zip of frontend, backend, screenshots, and your resume, and share it.
 Follow a suggested folder structure to maintain organization.
-- How to share - upload it to your google drive and generate a shareable link.
-Email the link to contact@1millionresume.com
+- How to share --> upload it to your google drive and generate a shareable link.
+Email shareable link to contact@1millionresume.com

 ```
 Your Full Name as Parent Folder